Texas Motor Speedway: NASCAR

 The NASCAR Cup Series racing at TMS in 2017.
 Since 1997, the facility has hosted the series annually in some fashion.

 TMS holds one annual NASCAR weekend, highlighted by a NASCAR Cup Series race known as the Würth 400.
-The track also features support races for the Cup Series, including the NASCAR Xfinity Series' Andy's Frozen Custard 300 and the NASCAR Truck Series' SpeedyCash.com 250.
-In 2021, the track hosted the exhibition NASCAR All-Star Race as part of SMI CEO Marcus Smith's effort to boost declining attendance.
+The track also features support races for the Cup Series, including the NASCAR O'Reilly Auto Parts Series' Andy's Frozen Custard 340 and the NASCAR Craftsman Truck Series' SpeedyCash.com 250.
+In 2021, as well as 2022, the track held an exhibition race, the All-Star Race as part of SMI CEO Marcus Smith's effort to boost declining attendance.
 However, after two years, the All-Star Race moved to North Wilkesboro Speedway.

 Open-wheel racing

 TMS formerly held IndyCar Series races from 1997 to 2023.
 In 2024, the IndyCar Series did not return to TMS due to an NBC conflict with the 2024 Summer Olympics.

 In 2000, a CART race was planned for 2001 but was canceled after it was found that drivers could suffer extreme vertical g-loads that could have led to death.
 The speedway later sued CART for breach of contract and settled for approximately $5–7 million, and races scheduled for 2002 and 2003 were canceled.